Francis Galton: Heredity and eugenics

 The publication by his cousin Charles Darwin of The Origin of Species in 1859 was an event that changed Galton's life.
 He came to be gripped by the work, especially the first chapter on "Variation under Domestication", concerning animal breeding.

 Galton devoted much of the rest of his life to exploring variation in human populations and its implications, at which Darwin had only hinted in The Origin of Species, although he returned to it in his 1871 book The Descent of Man, drawing on his cousin's work in the intervening period.
 Galton established a research program which embraced multiple aspects of human variation, from mental characteristics to height; from facial images to fingerprint patterns.
 This required inventing novel measures of traits, devising large-scale collection of data using those measures, and in the end, the discovery of new statistical techniques for describing and understanding the data.

 Galton was interested at first in the question of whether human ability was hereditary, and proposed to count the number of the relatives of various degrees of eminent men.
 If the qualities were hereditary, he reasoned, there should be more eminent men among the relatives than among the general population.
 To test this, he invented the methods of historiometry.
 Galton obtained extensive data from a broad range of biographical sources which he tabulated and compared in various ways.
 This pioneering work was described in detail in his book Hereditary Genius in 1869.
 Here he showed, among other things, that the numbers of eminent relatives dropped off when going from the first degree to the second degree relatives, and from the second degree to the third.
 He took this as evidence of the inheritance of abilities.

-Galton recognized the limitations of his methods in these two works, and believed the question could be better studied by comparisons of twins.
+Galton recognised the limitations of his methods in these two works, and believed the question could be better studied by comparisons of twins.
 His method envisaged testing to see if twins who were similar at birth diverged in dissimilar environments, and whether twins dissimilar at birth converged when reared in similar environments.
 He again used the method of questionnaires to gather various sorts of data, which were tabulated and described in a paper The history of twins in 1875.
 In so doing he anticipated the modern field of behaviour genetics, which relies heavily on twin studies.
-He concluded that the evidence favored nature rather than nurture.
+He concluded that the evidence favoured nature rather than nurture.
 He also proposed adoption studies, including trans-racial adoption studies, to separate the effects of heredity and environment.

-Galton recognized that cultural circumstances influenced the capability of a civilization's citizens, and their reproductive success.
-In Hereditary Genius, he envisaged a situation conducive to resilient and enduring civilization as follows:
+Galton recognised that cultural circumstances influenced the capability of a civilisation's citizens, and their reproductive success.
+In Hereditary Genius, he envisaged a situation conducive to resilient and enduring civilisation as follows: